silliman/fabric-lab-IBM-Z/README.md

 Lab 4 covers Hyperledger Composer.

-**Note:**  In Lab 2, Section 3, it mentions to extract the *zmarbles.tar* file.
-That file is not provided here, but you can obtain it from [another GitHub repo of mine](https://www.github.com/silliman/zmarbles).
-(That site has *zmarbles.tar.gz* which is a compressed version of *zmarbles.tar*).
-Go to that page and follow the four steps in the Installation instructions section there instead of the instructions presented in Lab 2, Section 3 of the lab.
-Do **not** run the *zmarbles-setup.sh* script per the instructions that *follow* the installation instructions over at https://www.github.com/silliman/zmarbles, as Lab 2 and Lab 3 here guide you step-by-step through what that single shell script does for you.
-So if you want to maximize your learning, I recommend that you do Lab 2 and Lab 3 rather than just running the shell-script *zmarbles-setup.sh*

 **Note:** These labs are provided as-is, and are intended for educational purposes only.
 Hyperledger Fabric and Hyperledger Composer are rapidly evolving and any parts or all of these labs can, and probably will, become obsolete or inoperable over time.
 Theses labs will be kept up-to-date, improved or replaced on a best-effort basis only, at the author's sole discretion, with no guarantees to the timeliness or availability of such updates.